 IN THIS SECTION

-For decades, data science has been used in product R&D and business operations.
+Over last decade, application of data science in product R&D and business operations has become a strong trend.
 With the arrival of the digital age, marketing and communication has fueled the demand of data science in an unprecedented way.
 Creative economy refers to industries where the creative element is central to what is being produced, for example, advertising, film and television, broadcasting, publishing, architecture, design, music, visual arts, sports analysis, and performing arts.
 Data analysis has become essential in understanding consumer behavior, predicting consumption patterns, and deciding which products/services will succeed in the creative economy.
 From personalized targeting, building sales forecasts, to generating artificial intelligence-powered content, Data Science for Creative Industries prepares students to obtain the skills and knowledge to succeed in the future.

-Although the use of big data in creative industries is relatively nascent, it is in high demand.
+Precision health has been transforming the landscape of healthcare and expertise in this field is in high demand.
 There are plenty of career options for graduates with specialized training.
 Future occupational opportunities include, but are not limited to, the following:

 ● Business analyst